bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 This behavior is a reasonable choice for most projects.
 However, this behavior can be overridden by setting the `BEVY_ASSET_ROOT` environment variable for your program.
-You should be careful to only modify this locally, rather than globally, to avoid interfering with other Bevy programs.

 {% end %}